dougeby/IntuneDocs/intune-user-help/install-a-new-version-of-the-company-portal-app.md

 ---

-# How to update the Intune Company Portal app
+# How to update the Company Portal app

 This article describes how to update your version of the Company Portal app when:
-* There's a newer version of the Company Portal app available.
+* There's a newer version of Company Portal available.
-* Your version of the Company Portal app is no longer supported.
+* Your version of Company Portal is no longer supported.

 These steps describe how to update or get the latest version of the app on Android, iOS, and Windows devices.